milasudril/texpainter/imgproc/select_rgba_image.imgproc.md

 # Select RGBA image

-This image processor uses a grayscale image to select one of three rgba images
+This image processor uses a grayscale image to select one of three rgba images.

 ## Input ports